scandipwa/magento-docker/README.md

 ```console
 make cert
 ```
+5. Add the Certificate Authority to your computer's trusted certificates.
 You can find the generated certificates under `/opt/cert/`.
-On a mac you'll need to trust the certificate authority by opening `/opt/cert/scandipwa-ca.pem` and setting it to Always Trust
+On a mac you can trust the certificate authority by opening `/opt/cert/scandipwa-ca.pem` and setting it to Always Trust

-5. Pull and run the infrastructure
+6. Pull and run the infrastructure
 ```console
 docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml pull
 ```